“Judy Chamberlain knows more songs than anyone who has ever lived.” Don Heckman (Village Voice, L.A. Times, International Review of Music)

-Over the years, Judy has been honored to perform for some of the composers who wrote the songs she sings.
+An avid music historian, Judy has been thrilled to perform for some of the composers who wrote the songs she sings.

 In 1999, Paul Anka presented her with her own lyrics to his Sinatra hit, “My Way,” calling it “My Way, Her Way.”